Countdown Timers

 Countdown timers are animated gifs served in your email at the time of opening, displaying the exact time remaining until the set end date.
-These timers are an excellent way to drive urgency within email campaigns and can increase engagement, conversions, and drive revenue.
-Key examples would be showing live countdowns to events such as the beginning of a sale or a product launch.
+For example, you can show a live countdown to an event such as the beginning of a sale or a product launch.
+Create your template, then use your design in your countdown timer campaign mailing tag.

 Create a countdown timer